 Joseph Frattaroli, C.P.A.
 Employment Agreement

 On October 24, 2018, the Company entered into an employment agreement with Mr. Frattaroli (the "Frattaroli Employment Agreement") which became effective upon the closing of the December 2020 initial public offering.
-The Frattaroli Employment Agreement supersedes the prior consulting agreement as discussed under the subheading titled "Prior Consulting Agreement" in all respects.
-Under the Frattaroli Employment Agreement, Mr. Frattaroli receives an annual base salary of \$375,000 and is eligible to receive a discretionary annual target cash bonus of 30% of his annual base salary.
+Under the Frattaroli Employment Agreement, Mr. Frattaroli receives an annual base salary of \$400,000 (increased effective March 1, 2022 from \$375,000) and is eligible to receive a discretionary annual target cash bonus of 40% of his annual base salary (increased effective March 2022 from 30%).